ImperialCollegeLondon/repositoryr/README.md

   `roxygen2`.
 To do so, run `devtools::document()` this will also create the corresponding `filename.Rd` file in `man/filename.Rd` using `roxygen2`.

-## Build a README

-- Use `usethis::use_readme_rmd()` to initialize a basic, executable `README.Rmd` file.
-- In the `README.Rmd` you can add the purpose of the package, provide installation instructions, and show an example of how the package can be used.
-- Remember to render the `README.Rmd` file to make the `README.md` file.
-  You can do this by running `devtools::build_readme()`.

 ## Create website for your package